TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 * Add socket.io instrumentation server.
 See https://socket.io/docs/v4/admin-ui/

 * Once Node-RED's baseline node.js version has moved passed v12.20, can update `execa` and use dynamic imports (and change README notes on scorecard).
-Once it has moved passed v14, can simplify the socket.js class by reinstating the optional chaining.
+Once it has moved into v14, can simplify the socket.js class by reinstating the optional chaining.

 * Move socket.io client to dev deps and remove serve from web.js (new library builds it in) - can't do until uibuilderfe is deprecated?
 Or updated to include (breaking chg)